MICCAI Society Mentorship Program

 Program Structure

 Registration.
-MICCAI members interested in participating in the Mentorship program as mentors or mentees must register through the MICCAI Society website. (see links below).
+MICCAI members interested in participating in the Mentorship program as mentors or mentees must complete an Expression of Interest Form here.

 Mentorship structure